Meet Our Staff

 Deacon Peter and Kate reside in Mashpee and have two adult daughters.
 Their oldest daughter Magdalena resides in Bethlehem, PA and Hannah reside in Hyannis, MA.

 Peter has served as a teacher and school administrator in public and Catholic schools in both Pennsylvania and Massachusetts for over 30 years.
-He currently serves St. John Paul II High School Hyannis as a theology teacher and member of the campus ministry team.
+He served St. John Paul II High School Hyannis as a theology teacher and member of the campus ministry team.
+And currently serves as principal at St. Pius X School in South Yarmouth, MA

 Deacon Peter was ordained by the Most Reverend John O. Barres on April 25, 2015, in the Diocese of Allentown, PA.
 He was assigned as a deacon at St. Ann Church located in Emmaus, PA.
 He served as the Assistant Director for the Office of the Permanent Diaconate in the Diocese of Allentown from January 2017 to July 2019.
 After relocating to Mashpee in 2020, Deacon Peter was assigned to Christ the King Parish.